kalvin-eliazord/Corty_Trainer/README.md

 ## Console Preview
 ![image](https://github.com/kalvin-eliazord/CS2_Internal_Trainer/assets/61147281/009fe3bb-e23f-43d4-8b50-739d2811cb92)

+# FAQ
-## What is an aimbot ?
+- **What is an aimbot ?**

 This is a cheating functionality that will allow a player to aim at a target automatically.

+- **Why It's not working ?**

+If the console appears and there is no pointer error, please disable your antivirus and learn how to build the DLL file just below.

+- **Why "Corty" Trainer ?**

+This is my second name.

-## How to build the .DLL file ?
+## How to build the DLL
-- Turn off antivirus
 - Open the solution with MVS 2022 ![image](https://github.com/kalvin-eliazord/CS2_Internal_Trainer/assets/61147281/ea1e187b-f25d-4091-9f80-153009a8480c)
-- Select
 - Go to configuration properties:
 	- Select **Release** mode